 Understanding Your Mortgage Payment

 Buying a home is one of the biggest financial decisions most people ever make, and the monthly mortgage payment is usually the single largest recurring expense in a household budget.
-This mortgage calculator is built to give you more than a rough guess — it breaks your true monthly housing cost into every piece that actually shows up on a mortgage statement: principal and interest, property taxes, homeowners insurance, private mortgage insurance (PMI), and HOA dues.
+This mortgage calculator — or home loan calculator, if that is the term you searched for — is built to give you more than a rough guess — it breaks your true monthly housing cost into every piece that actually shows up on a mortgage statement: principal and interest, property taxes, homeowners insurance, private mortgage insurance (PMI), and HOA dues.
 Whether you're shopping for your first home, comparing a 15-year fixed mortgage against a 30-year fixed mortgage, or simply curious how extra payments could shorten your loan, the numbers below update instantly as you type.

 At its core, a fixed-rate mortgage payment is calculated with a standard amortization formula.
 Each month, part of your payment covers interest on the remaining balance, and the rest reduces the principal.
 The formula this calculator uses is: